P1_1

 SKILLS.

-Especially taxing on an old PB can be electrical repairs, because there may not be any wiring diagrams, and the wires will likely be brittle, with insulation cracked or chaffed.
-The complete wiring system on an old PB may need replacing, which is both tedious and expensive.
+Especially taxing on an old PB can be electrical repairs, because there may not be any wiring diagrams available and the wires will likely be brittle with insulation cracked or chaffed.
+The wiring system on an old PB may need completely replacing, which is both a tedious and expensive job.
 Even an experienced person sometimes needs to call in a specialist for certain jobs, especially if special instruments or gauges are needed, like in air conditioning systems diagnosis.
-Apart from the skill, knowing where to buy materials at the right price is also an important part of the equation.
-The prospective buyer of a neglected boat should very seriously and honestly consider whether he can tackle most of the jobs, because employing even unskilled assistants can greatly increase costs.
+Apart from skill, knowing where to buy materials at the right price is also an important part of the PB equation.
+The prospective buyer of a neglected boat should very seriously and honestly consider whether he can tackle these, because employing even unskilled assistants can greatly increase costs.All these tools were used to repair the toerail.

 PERSONAL CIRCUMSTANCES.

 Whether to buy a project or ready to go boat can also depend very much upon the personal circumstances of the buyer.
 Spouses often have input as to the type of boat being considered, and especially the budget.
-A single person might not have any constraints and may even live on the boat, thereby reducing costs in other directions, but a married buyer with children may not have these options.
+A single person might not have these constraints and may even decide to live on the boat, thereby reducing costs in other directions, but a married buyer with children may not have these options.
 The latter would probably be better to consider a RTGB that can be enjoyed by all members of the family straight away, even if this stretches his initial budget.
-Repairs on any type of boat can take up a lot of time, and if a couple are both inexperienced conflicts can occur.
+Repairs on any type of boat can take a lot of time, and if a couple are both inexperienced conflicts can occur.

 A PERSONAL EXPERIENCE.

-BathspaceBathroom I changed the ketch to a schooner, by moving the masts and standing rigging.
-I installed a square-sail on the foremast, then converted all the sails to roller furling, operated from the safety of the center cockpit.
-I completely remodeled the three cabins and installed a full-size hot-tub bath in the owner's aft en-suite bathroom.
-The galley was modernized to include a deep-freeze, a washer/drier and microwave oven.
-I installed two electric toilets with waste treatment systems to do away with messy holding tanks.
-I fitted two air conditioning units, and upgraded all the plumbing and instrumentation.
+I have been messing about with boats for over 50 years and consider myself to have above average skills in all the categories mentioned.
+I already had all the tools and was newly retired, so I had the time to work on the boat.
+It is also an advantage to have a wife who enjoys sailing and better still, varnishing.
+In fact we were ideal candidates to buy a project boat, but some of the alterations I made are well outside an average project boat buyer's experience or skill level.
+For example: The gutted aft bathroom in Britannia, before rebuilding.The finished aft bathroom looks a bit different.
+I changed the rig from a ketch to a schooner by moving the masts and standing rigging.
+I installed a squaresail on the foremast, then converted all the sails to roller furling to be operated from the safety of the center cockpit.
+I completely remodeled the three cabins and both bathrooms, I installed a full size hot-tub bath in the owner's aft en-suite bathroom.
+The galley was modernized to include a deep-freeze, a washer/dryer and microwave oven.
+I installed two electric toilets with waste treatment systems to do away with the smelly holding tank.
+I fitted two air conditioning units and upgraded all the plumbing and iProject boat Britannia. majestic at anchor.instrumentation.
 I bought a new 45 miles high definition color radar to replace the ancient defunct Decca unit.
-The cost of modifications and restoration over the years has been nearly $100,000, but even after adding the cost of buying the boat it is still less than my original budget, and I now have a boat exactly to my liking.
-These, along with many more innovations, are detailed on Britannia’s website,
+The cost of modifications and restoration over the years has been nearly $100,000, but even after adding the cost of buying the boat I have still spent less than my original budget, and I now have a fine ocean cruising boat exactly to my liking.
+These, along with many more innovations are detailed in the pages of this website.

-BritanniaOf course, none of these alterations and additions includes my labor, (although it does include the costs of specialists for certain jobs), and if this is added the figure would be exceedingly higher.
-The accountant will no doubt say labor should be costed-in, but my reply would be that I have mainly enjoyed the whole exercise, along with extensively sailing the boat in-between projects.
-So should I not therefore factor in the cost of the enjoyment, and at what rate?
-Now, ten years later, I own a very unique brigantine schooner, that bears no resemblance whatsoever, either inside or out, to the original project boat.
+Of course, none of these alterations and additions includes my labor, (although it does include the costs of specialists for certain jobs), and if this was added the figure would be ridiculously higher.
+The accountant will no doubt say labor should be costed in, but my reply would be that I have mainly enjoyed the whole exercise, along with sailing the boat in between projects.
+So should I therefore not deduct the cost of the enjoyment, and at what rate?
+Now, twelve years later I own a very unique brigantine schooner that bears no resemblance whatsoever either inside or out, to the original project boat.

 CONCLUSION.